Oncle-Ha/peri-docs/content/en/docs/GettingStarted/_index.md

 linkTitle: "Getting Started"
 weight: 2
 description: >
-  Tutorials on how to set up PhysIKA and run examples on both Windows and Linux.
+  Tutorials on how to set up Peridyno and run examples on both Windows and Linux.
 ---

 ## Prerequisites